Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 4.5 Re-check after any schedule or aircraft change

 Any change — even one you didn’t request — is your cue to double-check.
+Take a minute to:

 • open the booking